NicoD-SBC/armbian-gaming/README.md

 # armbian-gaming
 Tool to install gaming apps on Armbian Linux/Ubuntu/Debian arm64

-Beta version 0.5 : For Armbian Hirsute and Armbian Jammy and Sid
+Beta version 0.5 : For Armbian Jammy
+Might work on other Armbian versions, but no support for them.

 !!!NEW Install Winetricks, see below for more info!!!
 !!!NEW BUILD AND INSTALL PPSSPP and Dolphin FROM SOURCES!!!